matrix-org/matrix-spec-proposals/proposals/xxxx-server-capabilities.md

 All events that a server can send need to be authorized by an `m.server.participation` event with the field `participation` with a value of `permitted`.

-### Rethinking capabilities

-Can we make capabilities such that the auth rules themselves can be repesented as events e.g. `m.server.subscription` requires the presence of `m.server.participation` with the key for the server and a field with a specific value?
-Probably not in this MSC but it would make attenuating capabilities a lot cooler.

 ## Potential issues